 Mooning a temple, trash-talking the head of state, and joining a political rally may be part of your fundamental rights as a citizen back home... but when you're a tourist, your civil liberties only go as far as the conditions set in your tourist visa.
 It's a lesson these tourists learned the hard way.

-Don't get naked in an Angkor ruin.
+Don't get naked in a Buddhist temple.

 Don't walk around shirtless in public.